microsoft/STL/README.md

     msvcp140d_oss.dll
 ```

-# How To Run The Tests With A Native Tools Command Prompt
+# How To Run The Tests

 Our tests are currently split across three test suites that are located at `tests\std`, `tests\tr1`, and
 `llvm-project\libcxx\test\std`.
 The test runner `${PROJECT_BINARY_DIR}\tests\utils\stl-lit\stl-lit.py` accepts paths to